+Michael Gove confronted with Suella Braverman’s ‘delete and ignore’ email

-Suella Braverman is ‘first-rate’ politician whom I admire, says Michael Gove
+Suella Braverman is ‘first-rate’, says Michael Gove as he is confronted with her ‘delete and ignore’ email

-Home secretary ‘deserves a second chance’, says minister – confronted with her ‘delete and ignore’ email
+Home secretary ‘deserves second chance’, says minister shown her email on live TV

-Rishi Sunak was right to re-appoint “first-rate” politician Suella Braverman as home secretary, cabinet minister Michael Gove has said.
+Rishi Sunak was right to re-appoint “first-rate” Suella Braverman as home secretary, said Michael Gove – confronted with an email she sent asking someone to delete a message which broke security rules.

 The levelling up secretary defended the prime minister’s controversial decision to bring Ms Braverman into cabinet only six days after she was sacked for a security breach.